billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 hardware changes` under the `Actions` menu.
 If that doesn't work, try a complete power cycle, again, starting the chassis first, then the PC.

+It's also worth mentioning that hot-plugging the chassis will frequently cause a "blue screen" and require a computer restart.
+That's not the fault of SpikeGLX or Open Ephys.
+It's a Thunderbolt plug-and-play problem.

 ### Test Performance

 In SpikeGLX select menu item `Window\Run Metrics` to display a window